 The Washington Watershed Restoration Initiative (WWRI) is focused on reestablishing and maintaining healthy aquatic and forest ecosystems in national forests through maintenance, repair, and reclamation of forest roads and culverts.
 The WWRI is supported by a coalition of environmental, outdoor recreation, tribes, and state agencies working together since 2008.

 The coalition was instrumental in building the case that eventually led to funding of the federal “Legacy Roads and Trails Remediation Program” (LRT).
-From 2008-2012, nearly $20 million of LRT funding has been invested on national forest lands in Washington State and has been used to address problems from the deteriorating road network.
+From 2008-2013, nearly $22million of LRT funding has been invested on national forest lands in Washington State and has been used to address problems from the deteriorating road network.

 For Fiscal Year 2016, the WWRI coalition recommends the following:

 1. Re-invest in the Legacy Roads and Trails Remediation Program with $45 million to allow the Forest Service to make progress in addressing the problems, without jeopardizing our past investments.

-To meet the tremendous need, Legacy Roads and Trails funding must be partially increased to compensate for the 50% decrease in FY 2010 funds combined with the cut in road maintenance funding and the cut to the fish passage program in last year's transportation bill.
+To meet the tremendous need, Legacy Roads and Trails funding must be partially increased to compensate for the 22% decrease in FY 2014 funds combined with the cut in road maintenance funding and the cut to the fish passage program in the transportation bill.
 Funding from Legacy Roads and Trails gives the USFS a chance to begin complying with the road maintenance timelines to which they committed over a decade ago and that WA Department of Natural Resources and large private owners are getting close to meeting under the Forest Practices Habitat Conservation Plan.